pugetsoundandvision/audiotools/supplemental/bwfmetadataexamples.md

 The following are explanations and examples for the kind of information to include in these three fields.
 For more detailed information about recommended metadata see the [FADGI guidelines](http://www.digitizationguidelines.gov/audio-visual/documents/Embed_Guideline_20120423.pdf)

 ### Originator:
 For this field use a unique identifier for your organization up to 32 characters.
 This can be something like a [MARC organization code](https://www.loc.gov/marc/organizations/org-search.php).
-MARC codes can be requested [here](https://www.loc.gov/marc/organizations/form-eng.html)
+MARC codes can be requested [here](https://www.loc.gov/marc/organizations/form-eng.html).
-FADGI guidelines call for a two character country code followed by a comma to be placed in front of this identifier.
+FADGI guidelines call for a two character country code followed by a comma and space to be placed in front of this identifier.

-_Examples:_ `originator="US,WaSeUMC"`, `originator="US,WaU"`
+_Examples:_ `originator="US, WaSeUMC"`, `originator="US, WaU"`

 ### History:
 This field will fill the "Coding History" element of the BWF metadata.
 Use it to record information about the creation of the WAV file.
 The following is an example of a sample coding history with an annotated version.